TECHMA-FullStack-Java-Angular/Ex2.-API-Clinica-dental/README.md

 }

 - appointment creation

+POST
+/api/appointment - create a new appointment

+fill body json with the fields ( there are 2 types of appointments: "CLEANING" or "CHECKUP") {

+    "patient": {
+        "id": 3,
+        "name": "XXXXX",
+        "phone": 666666666,
+        "insurance": "XXXXX"
+    },
+    "dentist": {
+        "id": 2,
+        "name": "XXXXXX",
+        "phone": 222222222
+    },
+    "date": "2023-04-20T08:23:14.000+00:00",
+    "type": "CHECKUP"
+}

 - appointment modification

+PUT
+/api/appointment/{id} - change an appointment

 - cancellation of appointments

+DELETE

+/appointment/{id} - delete appointment by appointment_id

-- See all appointments I have as a client (only my own)
+- See all appointments I have as a patient (only my own)

+GET
+/api/appointment/patient/{id} - List all appointments from patient by patient_id

 - View all existing appointments (as a dentist)

+GET
--
+/api/appointment - List all appointments
+/api/appointment/dentist/{id} - List all appointments for dentist by dentist_id

 - View all patients

 GET